 in the energy transition era

-Youth fear the energy transition would imply a gradual demise of the in the Arab Gulf states' generous unique welfare system that is until today the primary vehicle for governments to redistribute a significant share of oil and gas revenues.
+Youth fear the energy transition would imply a gradual demise of the Gulf Arab states' generous unique welfare system that is until today the primary vehicle for governments to redistribute a significant share of oil and gas revenues.

 As Gulf states renegotiate the role of religion in their societies, what Saudi Arabia and UAE's liberal Islam means? - Haaretz, Israel.